unicef/publicgoods-toolkit/policy.md

 grant RFPs require applicants to describe in detail how they will protect user data: See, for example, an open data RFP from the [Lacuna Fund](https://s31207.pcdn.co/wp-content/uploads/sites/11/2020/09/RFP-Language_23-Sept-1.pdf).

-([TODO: this could be a recommendation if we can point to good resources, like https://www.opentech.fund/labs/red-team-lab/ (I know it's very specific in focus and things are messy there), the Linux Foundation's work too, but I am not in the know enough to know if these are well functioning and what's more on the intl scene?)

 ## Data Privacy